Sean-Koval/algo_ds/README.md

 ================================================

 The problems are broken up by the (common) pattern that can be used to solve them.
----
+The work is borken up into the raw creation of the data structures themselves (work algo) and the implementation of the various algos and data structures in (simple algo).

 ---

 Here are some links that contained information regarding various types of common leetcode problems that I found useful